physical-computation/gfet-simulator/Usage.md

 The left panel is where all the simulation parameters and control is done.

 'GFET Model' allows you to select the particular GFET model you wish to use.
+There are some issues with some of the models (see README for more information), however the Jimenez model seems to be the most reliable and accurate so far.
+We reccommend you use this model for the time being.

 ## Device Parameters: